Al Bithnah Fort

 Bithnah Fort is a traditional double story rock, coral and mudbrick fortification located in the Wadi Ham, near the village of Bithnah in Fujairah, United Arab Emirates.
 The fort has played a significant role in the history of the Emirates, particularly in the emergence of Fujairah as an independent emirate in the early 20th century.
 With a controlling position overlooking the Wadi Ham, the fort replaced an Iron Age fortification.

-Prior to the construction of the metalled road between Fujairah City and Masafi in the 1970s, traffic to the interior from the coast passed through the bed of the wadi, controlled by Bitnah Fort, which has through the ages been a keenly contested strategic holding and was to form a key mainstay in the fortunes of the Sharqiyin through the 18th and early 19th centuries.
+Prior to the construction of the metalled road between Fujairah City and Masafi in the 1970s, traffic to the interior from the coast passed through the bed of the wadi, controlled by Bithnah Fort, which has through the ages been a keenly contested strategic holding and was to form a key mainstay in the fortunes of the Sharqiyin through the 18th and early 19th centuries.

 The fort

 Bithnah Fort is a rectangular construction with two round corner towers.
 A rectangular guard's room gives the outward appearance of forming a third tower.
 It is principally constructed of stone walls, topped with mudbricks bound and covered in mud-based mortar.
 Wood joists and ceiling beams are made principally from date palm planks, although sparing use of hardwood was also made.
 The entrance, to the eastern wall of the fort, leads to a 3.3 metre corridor covered with hardwood slabs.
 This narrow entrance leads, in turn, to a subterranean room and then, via a ladder, to the courtyard.
 Restoration work in 2008 revealed traces of this room being used as a madbasa, a date storage room with channelled floors to collect the date juice, or dhibs.

 Although the fort is known to have been in existence by 1808 (it was possessed at that time by Saudi Wahhabi forces), it is thought the fort could have been constructed at any time following 1745.
 Traditional repairs to the fort have been made using mud-based renders.

 Bithnah Fort was to preside over a century of conflict between the tribes of the west coast and interior against Muscat, with the outside forces of Wahhabi Saudi Arabia and Persia often becoming involved as alliances shifted and military forces found success or failure.
 Its eventual fall to the insurgent Sharqiyin of Fujairah was to cement the independence of Fujairah from rule both by Muscat and the Qawasim.